Clinntech/calculator/README.md

 iframe src equals https://clinntech-calculator.streamlit.app/?embed=true

 The iframe provides visual access to the calculator.
-It does not automatically connect the application to transaction data customer records payment processors accounting systems or databases.
+It does not automatically connect the application to transaction data, customer records, payment processors, accounting systems, or databases.

 A deeper integration should use a secured API with the following protections.